 Transition to Lynn

 John’s last meeting as President, thanks those who helped him transition.
 He will still be on the board as well.
-When he took this position he wanted to expand the capabilities of Habitat and leave behind a sustainable organization.
+When he took this position, he wanted to expand the capabilities of Habitat and leave behind a sustainable organization.
 Handing the baton over to Lynn.

 Plan for the Strategic Plan refresh – Gerry Murak to facilitate